scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 is an individual plot for each experiment showing the pressure trace and the time derivative of the pressure trace.

-In general, for a set of experiments at a given condition, all of the reactive cases are run first.
+In general, for a given condition, the user will conduct and process all of the reactive experiments before conducting any non-reactive experiments.
+Then, the user chooses one of the reactive experiments as the reference experiment for the condition (i.e., the one whose ignition delay(s) and
-The experiment chosen as the reference experiment (i.e., the one whose ignition delay and |TC| are reported) for a given condition is the one whose overall ignition delay is closest to the mean overall ignition delay among the experiments at a given condition.
-Once the reference experiment is selected, non-reactive experiments are run at the same initial conditions as the reference experiment.
-Non-reactive experiments are added to the ``Condition`` by the same ``add_experiment`` method and UConnRCMPy automatically determines whether the experiment is reactive or non-reactive.
+|TC| are reported).
+The reference experiment is defined as the experimental run whose overall
+ignition delay is closest to the mean overall ignition delay among the experiments at a given condition.
+To select the reference experiment, the user puts the file name of the reference experiment into a YAML format file called ``volume-trace.yaml`` with the key ``reacfile`` as shown below in the `Usage Example`_ section.

+Once the reference reactive experiment is selected, the user runs non-reactive experiments at the same initial conditions as the reference experiment.
+The user adds non-reactive experiments to the ``Condition`` by the same ``add_experiment`` method and UConnRCMPy automatically determines whether the experiment is reactive or non-reactive.
 Adding a non-reactive experiment creates a figure comparing the pressure trace of the non-reactive experiment with the reference reactive experiment.
+If the user adds a non-reactive experiment before creating the ``volume-trace.yaml`` file, or if the file referenced in the ``reacfile`` key is not present in the current working directory, UConnRCMPy throws a ``FileNotFound`` exception.

-When the user is satisfied with the agreement of the reactive and non-reactive pressure traces, the creation of the volume trace is triggered by running the ``create_volume_trace`` method of the ``Condition``.
-This function goes through the process of converting the reactive pressure trace (before the EOC) and the non-reactive pressure trace (after the EOC) to a volume trace.
-The actual computation of the volume trace (as described previously) is done by the ``VolumeFromPressure`` class.
+When the user is satisfied with the agreement of the reactive and non-reactive pressure traces, they choose a reference non-reactive experiment and add the file name of that file into the ``volume-trace.yaml`` file.
+Then, the user triggers creation of the volume trace by running the ``create_volume_trace`` method of the ``Condition``.
+This function converts the reactive pressure trace (before the EOC) and the non-reactive pressure trace (after the EOC) to a volume trace.

+The ``create_volume_trace`` function relies on a YAML file located in the current working directory called ``volume-trace.yaml``.
+This file must contain several parameters necessary to reproduce the analysis.
+These parameters must be specified by the user, and include the compression time, the file names of the reference reactive and non-reactive experiments, and the end times for the reactive and non-reactive experiments.
+The reactive end time determines the length of the output pressure trace, while the non-reactive end time determines the length of the volume trace.
+The length of the volume trace is also determined by the compression time, which should be set to a time such that the starting point is before the beginning of the compression.
+All three times should be specified in ms.

+Two optional parameters can also be specified in ``volume-trace.yaml``.
+These are offset parameters used to control the precise point where the switch from the reactive pressure trace to the non-reactive pressure trace occurs in the volume trace.
+These parameters may be necessary if the determination of the EOC does not result in aligned compression strokes for the reactive and non-reactive experiments, but they are not generally necessary.

+The actual computation of the volume trace (as described in `Calculating the EOC Temperature`_) is done by the ``VolumeFromPressure`` class.
 This class expects a pressure trace, initial temperature, and initial volume.
-First, the volume trace of the reactive (pre-EOC) portion is generated using the pre-EOC pressure trace, the experimental initial temperature, and an initial volume of :math:`V_0 = 1.0\,\text{m}^3`, as discussed previously.A temperature trace is also constructed for the pre-EOC pressure trace using the ``TemperatureFromPressure`` class.
-The last value of this temperature trace provides an estimate for
-|TC|; although this value is not the reported value, it typically differs by :math:`\pm`\ 2 K from
-the reported value due to slight differences in the choice of the compression time (see below).
+First, the volume trace of the reactive (pre-EOC) portion is generated using the pre-EOC pressure trace, the experimental initial temperature, and an initial volume of :math:`V_0=1.0\,\text{m}^3`, as discussed in `Calculating the EOC Temperature`_.
+A temperature trace is also constructed for the pre-EOC pressure trace using the ``TemperatureFromPressure`` class.
+The last value of this temperature trace provides an estimate for |TC|; although this value is not the reported value, it typically differs by :math:`\pm`\ 2 K from the reported value due to slight differences in the choice of the compression time.

 For the non-reactive (post-EOC) volume trace, the initial temperature is estimated as the final value of the temperature trace constructed for the pre-EOC period.
 Furthermore, the initial volume